What are banding assessments and why do you do them?

 The assessments are to ensure we have a mixed ability intake every year.
-The banding assessment is set and marked by the National Foundation for Educational Research (NFER) and is a cognitive test.
+The banding assessment is set and marked by GL Assessment and is a cognitive test.

 The bands often bear little or no relation to your child’s performance at school.
 They are cognitive processing tests.
 No extra time or special arrangements are given.

-The allocation to a band by the NFER assessment is regarded by the Governors as final.
+The allocation to a band by the GL assessment is regarded by the Governors as final.

-The assessment will involve taking two short tests of non-verbal and numeracy reasoning.
+We use four assessments namely the non-verbal, verbal, quantitative and spatial assessments.
 This is a well tried and tested system widely used by schools for these purposes.

-On the day of her assessment session your daughter will be met by staff who will explain how the assessment is conducted.
-She will take warm-up test questions before each test to give her an idea of what to expect.
-Your daughter does not need to prepare or train for the assessments.
-Both assessments will be completed in a single half day session to avoid tiring out your daughter.
-Both the non-verbal and numeracy reasoning assessments will take 40 minutes.
-Before each assessment there will be 20 minutes for warm up practice.
-There will also be time for comfort breaks and administrative time for instructions, taking in papers, etc. Your daughter can, if she wishes, bring a small snack to eat during the break between assessments.
-The school will supply all writing materials.
+On the day of her assessment session your child will be met by staff who will explain how the assessment is conducted.
+Your child will take warm-up test questions before each test to give them an idea of what to expect.
+Your child does not need to prepare or train for the assessments.
+All the assessments will be completed in a single half day session to avoid tiring out your child.
+Before each assessment there will some time for warm up practice.
+There will also be time for comfort breaks and administrative time for instructions, taking in papers, etc. Please would your child bring a pencil and an eraser to the assessment.

 Please click here for the list of dates.